ghozayl/robot_vesion/README.md

 ```

-Then if you want to play around with our vision example detecting the face and hand you can run FaceHandDetect.py
-(You will need a semi powerful computer)

-I will also attatch the python script for robodk Prog2_vision.py
+I will also attatch the python script for robodk detect.py